luxn/avis/README.md

-# vogel
+# avis
-Rust WIP GameEngine for Games based on Maps and Birds-Eye Perspektive
+Rust WIP OpenGL GameEngine for Games based on Maps and Birds-Eye Perspektive

+teaching myself Rust and OpenGL